24 Things to Do in Dallas—The Ultimate Guide

 Dallas’s Can’t-Miss Events and Festivals

-Dallas knows how to throw a party.
-The city’s events calendar is packed with color, music, tradition, and over-the-top flair.
+Dallas knows how to have a good time.
+The city’s calendar of events is full of color, music, tradition, and over-the-top style.

 22. State Fair of Texas (September-October)

-Held at Fair Park, this legendary fair is one of the largest in the country.
+This famous fair, which takes place at Fair Park, is one of the biggest in the country.

-Expect towering corndogs, carnival rides, nightly concerts, and of course, a giant Big Tex waving you in.
+You can expect huge corndogs, carnival rides, concerts every night, and of course, a giant Big Tex waving you in.

 • Tickets: Around $25 for adults